Senior Handbook

 By the conclusion of the course of study, students will:

-describe and explain scientific concepts, theories, models and systems and their limitations
+• describe ideas and findings about scientific phenomena, concepts, theories, models and systems.

-apply understanding of scientific concepts, theories, models and systems within their limitations
+• apply understanding of scientific phenomena, concepts, theories, models and systems within their limitations

 Prerequisites and Recommendations: